Narcolepsy, restless leg syndrome, somnolence by drugs, and interference with driving

 It has been associated with a higher risk of traffic accident and the drivers with this disorder show worse results in laboratory tests related to attention and alertness.

-It is individualized depending on the symptoms, psychological involvement, work and timetables, compliance with sleep hygienic measures, and the possibility for establishing small naps.
+Treatment: It is individualized depending on the symptoms, psychological involvement, work and timetables, compliance with sleep hygienic measures, and the possibility for establishing small naps.

 Many patients require CNS stimulating drugs, that can be useful such as ephedrine, amphetamine, dextroamphetamine, centramine, and methylphenidate, divided into doses.
 The recommended doses are well tolerated and have no significant adverse events.